 3. Dominican University

 Dominican University’s Elizabeth T MacNeil School of Nursing (SON) is recognized among the best nursing schools in Chicago.
-The Bachelor of Science n Nursing (BSN) degree program prepares graduates to pass the NCLEX licensing exam.
-As one of the many best nursing schools in Chicago Illinois, Dominican University offers small classes and cutting-edge clinical labs.
-This best nursing school in Chicago operates with CCNE (Commission on Collegiate Nursing Education) accredited coursework.
+The Bachelor of Science in Nursing (BSN) degree program prepares graduates to pass the NCLEX licensing exam.
+As one of the best nursing schools in Chicago, Illinois, Dominican University offers small classes, community-wide clinical placements, and access to a new Simulation Education Center that allows for interprofessional educational activities with other clinical programs.
+As one of the best nursing schools in Chicago, Dominican operates with CCNE (Commission on Collegiate Nursing Education) accredited coursework.
 Nursing graduates enter the nursing workforce prepared to respect the integrity and dignity of each person they treat.
-Dominican University offers nursing scholarships on an undergraduate and graduate level.
+The School of Nursing also offers an RN to BSN degree completion program that is delivered 100% online.
+Dominican University also offers nursing scholarships on an undergraduate level.

 Dominican University was established in 1901 and remains affiliated with the Dominican Catholic Church and the Sinsinawa Sisters.
-Dominican University’s suburban campus is just a few miles from downtown Chicago and home to nearly 3,000 students.
-Dominican University was recognized as the best value college experience in the state of Illinois.
+Dominican University’s suburban campus is just a few miles from downtown Chicago and is home to nearly 3,000 students.
+Dominican University has been recognized for the last two years as the best value college experience in the state of Illinois by U.S. News & World Report.

 4. University of Illinois at Chicago